 The goal of the Payments Team is to allow any two people in the world to frictionlessly exchange money on our platform.
 Each day we collect and remit payments to 190+ countries in over 70 currencies and counting.
 Currently, no solution exists with the global reach we require, so we build and maintain our own global payments infrastructure.

 We operate at all levels of the stack: we’re responsible for the UIs that allow people all over the world to pay and get paid in their locally preferred methods, the APIs and processor integrations to send payment instructions to our wide network of partners, the offline reporting and reconciliation pipelines that ensure financial data integrity and allow the business to operate, and more.

 From high-throughput Java services, to Ruby user-facing applications, to data pipelines utilizing Scala/Spark, to mobile (iOS/Android) payment flows, to rich client-side applications using ReactJS, we emphasize reliability, testability, quality, and solid engineering design.

 Meet the people, learn about the challenges, and read more about what we do at Payments here.

 What are examples of work that Payment engineers have done at Airbnb?

 - Our payments platform transmits billions of dollars per year in dozens of different currencies across almost every country in the world.
 By integrating new partners, we can both optimize our costs and grow our business by better supporting different countries.
-Recent integrations have opened up payments in Brazil and Cuba.
+Our recent integrations have opened up payments in Brazil and Cuba.

 - We take security very seriously and work on a variety of security initiatives including data encryption and building and maintaining PCI compliant systems.